 Whether you’re worried about grades or a personal crisis, we’re here to support mental wellness through a variety of services to currently registered students.

-Counseling is available at no cost to all undergraduate and graduate students currently enrolled at UB.
-These services are voluntary, confidential as permitted by law, and free (the cost is covered by the mandatory comprehensive fee).
+As a currently registered UB undergraduate or graduate student, you have access to our services through your mandatory comprehensive health fee.
 Students can contact Counseling Services if they need counseling, or if they know a student who may be in crisis.
 All racial, ethnic, religious, gender, sexual orientations, and age differences are fully respected.

 Participation in counseling is private and confidential as permitted by law.
 In fact, counselors are under ethical and legal obligations not to release confidential information.